Raptors rally past Bucks for first Finals appearance

 The Bucks scored the final four points of the half to lead 50-43.

-A 3-pointer by Antetokounmpo gave the Bucks a 10-point lead early in the third quarter, before Gasol’s 3-pointer with 8:26 left in the third trimmed the lead to five.

-But Middleton made a hurried 3-pointer as the shot clock expired and, after Leonard missed a shot, Eric Bledsoe came back with a 10-footer to put Milwaukee ahead by 13.

-Middleton’s 3-pointer had the lead at 14 with 3:46 left in the third.
+Middleton’s second 3-pointer in three minutes had the lead at 14 with 3:46 left in the third.
 The Bucks worked the lead to 15 before the Raptors went on a 10-0 run, with Leonard scoring eight.
 The Bucks led 76-71 after three quarters.

-Note: EditorsNote: Update 3: Remove “get” in 13th graf.